namel3ss-Ai/namel3ss/README.md

   You can always ask: *what happened, and why?*

 - **Governed memory**
-  Memory is explicit, inspectable, and policy-driven -- not hidden context.
+  Memory is explicit, inspectable, and policy-driven, not hidden context.

 - **One file, one mental model**
   UI, data, logic, tools, and AI live together, so intent stays clear.